Managing your personal finances is an important task. However, lifestyle inflation can make it more difficult to keep your finances on track.

 But consider having a frank conversation about your financial goals and why they won’t see you stretching your budget to ‘keep up’.

-It is absolutely possible to enjoy the company of friends without blowing your budget.
+It is possible to enjoy friends' company without blowing your budget.
 A few fun ideas include going for a walk, heading to a free museum, or hosting a dinner party.

 7. Set up automatic savings

 The easiest way to save is to automate it.
 With that, you won’t have to make the decision to save on a regular basis.
 Instead, you just have to make the decision to save once and the power of automation will take care of the rest.

 Once you have the take-home amount of your pay calculated, consider your savings goals.
 If you want to make progress easily, then have your intended savings transferred directly into a separate account.

 Then you can spend the extra portion that is leftover in your checking account without having to consider your savings goals.

 You’ll know that the savings are being taken care of and you'll completely avoid lifestyle inflation.
 With that peace of mind, you’ll be able to enjoy your extra splurges without worry.